mszjar/mszjar/README.md

 # Hi there 👋 I'm Mario
-As a Software Engineer, my experience covers Ruby on Rails, React JS, and Solidity.
+As a Software Engineer, my experience covers Next JS, React JS, Tailwind css, Solidity and Ruby on Rails.
 With a keen interest in Blockchain and entrepreneurship, I'm always open to exploring new ideas and collaborations.
 My work aligns with the philosophy of decentralization and shared knowledge in community.

-## Deep in the trenches with
+## Working on
 Smart contracts - Focused on Solidity
-Web applications - Ruby on Rails
+Web applications - Next JS React JS Tailwind

 ## On my learning path
 Web3 Development - Solidity, Next & React JS